dbca-wa/biosysR/README.md

 If the data consumer however wishes to analyse data in a statistical package like R, the data need to be transformed from a nested list of lists (JSON) into a two-dimensional tablular structure.

-The main purpose of `biosystR` is to facilitate reading, parsing and using BioSys data by providing helpers to access the API and flatten the API outputs into a [tidy](http://vita.had.co.nz/papers/tidy-data.html) `dplyr::tibble`.
+The main purpose of `biosysR` is to facilitate reading, parsing and using BioSys data by providing helpers to access the API and flatten the API outputs into a [tidy](http://vita.had.co.nz/papers/tidy-data.html) `dplyr::tibble`.

 Installation
 ------------